Flying--Dutchman/docker-suitecrm-lts-7.10/README.md

-# docker-suitecrm-lts-7.10

-WIP - Not stable!
+# SuiteCRM LTS 7.10 - Docker

 A dockerized version of SuiteCRM LTS.